dwiddo/average-minimum-distance/README.md

 ## What's amd?

-The typical representation of a crystal as a motif and unit cell is ambiguous, as there are many ways to define the same crystal.
-This package implements new *isometric invariants*: average minimum distances (AMD) and pointwise distance distributions (PDD), which take the same value for any two crystals related by an *isometry* (rotation, translation, or reflection).
-They do this in a continuous way, so similar crystals have a small distance between their invariants.
+The typical representation of a crystal as a motif and unit cell is ambiguous, as there are many choices of cell and motif that define the same crystal.
+This package implements crystal descriptors that are *isometry invariants*, meaning they are the same for any two crystals which are equivalent by an *isometry* (rotation, translation and reflection).
+They do this in a continuous way; if two crystals have similar geometry there is a small distance between their invariants.

-### Brief description of AMD and PDD
+### Description of AMD and PDD invariants

-The pointwise distance distribution (PDD) records the environment of each atom in a unit cell by listing the distances from each atom to neighbouring atoms in order, with some extra steps to ensure it is independent of choice of unit cell and motif.
-A PDD is a collection of lists, each with an attached weight.
-Two PDDs are compared by finding an optimal matching between the two sets of lists while respecting the weights ([Earth Mover's distance](https://doi.org/10.46793/match.87-3.529W)), and when the crystals are geometrically identical there is always a perfect matching resulting in a distance of zero.
+The *pointwise distance distribution* (PDD) of a crystal records the environment of each atom in the unit cell by listing distances to neighbouring atoms, with some extra steps to ensure it is independent of choice of unit cell and motif.
+A PDD is a weighted collection of lists of distances, and two PDDs are compared by finding an optimal matching between them ([Earth Mover's distance](https://en.wikipedia.org/wiki/Earth_mover%27s_distance)).
+When the crystals are geometrically identical there is always a perfect matching and The Earth Mover's distance is 0.

-The average minimum distance (AMD) averages the PDD over atoms in a unit cell to make a vector, which keeps the important properties of the PDD.
-Since AMDs are just vectors, comparing by AMD is much faster than PDD, but an AMD contains less information in theory.
+Taking a weighted average over the lists in a PDD gives the *average minimum distance* (AMD), a vector.
+In theory the averaging means the AMD contains less information, but they are significantly faster to compare.

-Both AMD and PDD have a parameter k, the number of nearest neighbours to consider for each atom, which is the length of the AMD vector or the number of columns in the PDD (plus an extra column for weights of rows).
+Both AMD and PDD require a parameter k, the number of nearest neighbours to consider for each atom.
+Then an AMD will be a vector length k, whereas a PDD matrix will have k+1 columns (the first column contains weights).

 ## Getting started